Second round of 'coronavirus' financial assistance: what options are being considered in Congress

 In the last week of June, President Trump spoke out in support of the second round of aid, although it is unclear how much money the Americans can get and when it will happen.

-“I support larger sums than the Democrats, but it has to be done right,” Trump said in a July 1 interview with Fox Business. - I want people to get more money so they can spend it.
+“I support bigger sums than the Democrats, but it has to be done right,” Trump said during an interview with Fox Business on July 1. - I want people to get more money so they can spend it.
 I want the money to arrive quickly and easily. "

 The only proposal that has been passed by one of the houses of Congress is the HEROES Act, a massive $ 3 trillion aid package put forward by Democrats.
 Among other things, it includes a second one-time payment of $ 1200 for some Americans.
 However, in the Republican-controlled Senate, legislation has stalled.